 "There I was in the heart of Europe, where I had gone to forge an independent, punk-rock-driven path.
 And instead I was suddenly being drawn back to the soul of Texas, where my parents are from, and the South, where my mom was raised and we lived when I was a child.
 It was just like the old saying: 'You can run, but you can't hide!'"

 In the open and experimental setting of the clubs of Berlin, she began to craft and present her "newfound old-fashioned" musical style and audiences were extremely responsive.
 Back in the U.S., the multi-genre artist released three independent alternative/pop/rock records, with the constant intention and hope of one day releasing her country material.

-Written in Berlin and Nashville, recorded in Nashville, Los Angeles, Denver and Melbourne, Berlin-Nashville Express will be released on the Hoof & Antler label.
+Written in Berlin and Nashville, recorded in Nashville, Los Angeles, Berlin, Denver and Melbourne, Berlin-Nashville Express will be released on the Hoof & Antler label.
 Featuring Mick Harvey (Nick Cave & the Bad Seeds), Jim Wilson (Daniel Lanois, Mother Superior) and Steve Nistor (Daniel Lanois, Sparks), the record will include a remix of the song "Darlin'" (originally featured on the Sling Blade soundtrack).